.st0{fill:#FFFFFF;}

 Before applying for your OPT, you will need to have the following:

-• These photos should not be older than 6 months at the time of submitting your application
+- These photos should not be older than six months at the time of submitting your application

-• A passport that will be valid for at least 6 months after your application is submitted to USCIS is strongly recommended
+- A passport that will be valid for at least six months after your application is submitted to USCIS is strongly recommended

 Step 2: Selecting an Employment Start Date

-The result of a successful OPT application is the receipt of an Employment Authorization Document (EAD).
-This is a plastic card – the same size as a US state driver’s license – with a maximum validity period of 12 months.
+A successful OPT application results in the receipt of an Employment Authorization Document (EAD).
+The EAD is a plastic card – the same size as a US state driver’s license – with a maximum validity period of 12 months.

-When applying for your OPT you will be requesting a start date which will be printed on this card.
+When applying for your OPT, you will request a start date that is printed on the EAD card.
 Your requested employment start date must fall within 60 days after your program end date.
 Essentially, you are choosing a date in the future to start your OPT employment countdown clock.

 How to Choose a Start Date for Your OPT